njoubert/node-groupme/README.md

     -n, --name <string>      The bot name to use
     -t, --text <string>      The text to use for a bot message.
 Be sure to quote it!
     -o, --opts <JSON>        supply a json object as options.
 Be sure to wrap it in double-quotes!
+    -i, --image <PATH>       an image to upload to the ImageService.
+Use with ImageService.post -c, --continuation_token <string>, continuation token used to get the next page of polls
 ```

 Example: Creating a bot